Tyler-cmd/markdown-portfolio/_includes/01-name.md

+Tyler Nixon
-Tyler Nixon, # This is the best day ever!!.
+# This is the best day ever!!.